preciofishbone/OmniaDocsG2/working-with-events/copy-event/index.rst

 (If this option is not available, you don't have the correct permissions).

-2. Choose what to do.
+2. Choose what to do and enter settings if needed.

 .. image:: copy-event-2.png